-This is the recipe I have been using to make pumpkin pies for the last 30 years.
+This is the recipe I have been using to make homemade pumpkin pie for the last 30 years.
 The recipe came from my husband’s grandmother “Nana Trax”.
 She is also the one who taught me to make homemade white bread.
 As she got older and could not knead the bread dough any more I would go to her house almost every Saturday morning to help make the 5 loaves of bread she would bake.
-During those Saturday mornings she would share other recipes and gossip and this pie always reminds me of those times.
+During those Saturday mornings she would share other recipes and gossip and this pumpkin pie always reminds me of those times.
 I have fancied the pie up by adding some cutout leaf shapes but the taste of this rich and smooth pie is still the same recipe passed from one generation to the next.

-Pumpkin/Blue Hubbard Pie ~ Makes 2 pies
+Homemade Pumpkin Pie / Blue Hubbard Pie ~ Makes 2 pies

 2 cups Pumpkin or Blue Hubbard squash puree